EyobABN/littlelemon/README.md

 ### User Groups

 1. `Manager` - managers are added to this group
-2. `Delivery crew` - Delivery crew are added to this group
+2. `Delivery crew` - delivery crew are added to this group
 Registered users who are not members of either group are considered customers.

 ### Supported Operations